BinodGaihre/VBA-challenge/README.md

-"for loop" goes all the way from the second row to end row "do while loop" run unless a new ticker is detected maxa, mina and tt are used as a temporary variable to store the greates increse, decrease and greatest total stock volume.
+"for loop" goes all the way from the second row to end row "do while loop" run unless a new ticker is detected maxa, mina and tt are used as a temporary variable to store the greates increse, decrease and greatest total stock volume. module_2_challenge.xlsx is my excel file where I coded and the output to the everyquaterscript.bas can be seen.